cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     vtkOpenGLTexture: any;
 }

-// Warning: (ae-missing-release-tag) "ImageCacheImageAddedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ImageCacheImageAddedEvent = CustomEvent_2<ImageCacheImageAddedEventDetail>;

-// Warning: (ae-missing-release-tag) "ImageCacheImageAddedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ImageCacheImageAddedEventDetail = {
     image: ICachedImage;
 };

-// Warning: (ae-missing-release-tag) "ImageCacheImageRemovedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ImageCacheImageRemovedEvent = CustomEvent_2<ImageCacheImageRemovedEventDetail>;

-// Warning: (ae-missing-release-tag) "ImageCacheImageRemovedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ImageCacheImageRemovedEventDetail = {
     imageId: string;
 };

-// Warning: (ae-missing-release-tag) "imageIdToURI" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function imageIdToURI(imageId: string): string;

-// Warning: (ae-missing-release-tag) "ImageLoadedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ImageLoadedEvent = CustomEvent_2<ImageLoadedEventDetail>;

-// Warning: (ae-missing-release-tag) "ImageLoadedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ImageLoadedEventDetail = {
     image: IImage;
 };

-// Warning: (ae-missing-release-tag) "ImageLoadedFailedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ImageLoadedFailedEvent = CustomEvent_2<ImageLoadedFailedEventDetail>;

-// Warning: (ae-missing-release-tag) "ImageLoadedFailedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ImageLoadedFailedEventDetail = {
     imageId: string;